-Avoided emissions are reductions that happen outside of the supply chain but still happen because of your product or service.
-Fuel-efficient tires are one example — there’s no requirement to measure or report on the emissions saved by using fuel-efficient tires compared to regular tires.
-The GHGP does provide guidance for estimating and reporting avoided emissions for organizations that are interested.
+Avoided emissions, also known as 'scope 4 emissions,' are decreases in emissions that occur outside of a product's value chain, but are caused by the usage of that product.
+Fuel-efficient tires are one example — there's no requirement to measure or report the emissions saved by using fuel-efficient tires compared to regular tires.
+The GHGP provides guidance for estimating and reporting avoided emissions for interested organizations.

 Carbon accounting and reporting are primarily required by an area's government and other governing entities.
 Requirements can vary, but most require reports of scope 1 and 2 emissions, with some encouraging (but not requiring) scope 3 emissions.

 For example, the Greenhouse Gas Reporting Program (GHGRP) in the U.S. requires GHG data from CO2 injection sites, fuel, and industrial gas suppliers, and other big emissions sources.
 In the U.K., they require large businesses to report their energy and carbon emissions under the Streamlined Energy and Carbon Reporting (SECR).

 On a broader scale, the EU also requires all EU countries to report on their GHG emissions along with their climate policies, measures, and progress toward their goals.

 What Are the Standards, Initiatives, and Organizations That Companies Need To Know?

 Reporters should get familiar with organizations and initiatives that provide direct guidance on reporting, like the GHGP, and broader ones that have influenced many areas and industries, like the Paris Climate Agreement.